LiteObject/csharp-deconstruct/README.md

-# csharp-deconstruct
-Example of deconstructing operation - unpacking variables from types - in C#
+# Deconstruction in C#: Unpacking variables from types
 >Deconstructing is unpacking types into single pieces; for instance, a tuple into its items or a class into its properties.

+Let's learn more about this process by looking at the following code examples.

 ## Example: Deconstruct tuple